Anomen/react-redux-starter-kit/README.md

 Server
 ------

-This starter kit comes packaged with an Koa server.
+This starter kit comes packaged with an Express server.
 It's important to note that the sole purpose of this server is to provide `webpack-dev-middleware` and `webpack-hot-middleware` for hot module replacement.
-Using a custom Koa app in place of [webpack-dev-server](https://github.com/webpack/webpack-dev-server) will hopefully make it easier for users to extend the starter kit to include functionality such as back-end API's, isomorphic/universal rendering, and more -- all without bloating the base boilerplate.
+Using a custom Express app in place of [webpack-dev-server](https://github.com/webpack/webpack-dev-server) will hopefully make it easier for users to extend the starter kit to include functionality such as back-end API's and more -- all without bloating the base boilerplate.
 Because of this, it should be noted that the provided server is **not** production-ready.
 If you're deploying to production, take a look at [the deployment section](#deployment).

 Styles
 ------